ibm-cloud-docs/codeengine/ts-app-createfails.md

 * To manage your app revisions, use the [**`ibmcloud ce revision list`**](/docs/codeengine?topic=codeengine-cli#cli-revision-list) command to display all of your app revisions.

+If these solutions do not solve your issue, for further debugging, try retrieving the logs or the system event information for your app.
+For more information, see [How do I get logs for my apps](/docs/codeengine?topic=codeengine-troubleshoot-apps#ts-app-gettinglogs) and [How do I get system event information for my apps](/docs/codeengine?topic=codeengine-troubleshoot-apps#ts-app-gettingevent).

+For more about working with apps, see [Deploying apps]({[url]application-workloads).